6 health concerns every woman should understand

 The link between gender and the risk of developing an autoimmune disease isn’t completely understood, but experts believe that female hormones could make women more susceptible [2].

-Autoimmune diseases can often be overlooked, as symptoms can be similar to other, more common, conditions.
+Autoimmune diseases are often overlooked, as symptoms can be similar to other, more common, conditions.
 Therefore, if you suspect an autoimmune disease is the cause of any of your long-term symptoms, you should seek medical advice.

 We also have a range of bespoke Autoimmune Disease Blood Tests that test for conditions like rheumatoid arthritis and type 1 diabetes.